-- 6.2 The Company, as the head of business sub-holding company of the SP Energy Networks Business, contributes to the Iberdrola Group's social dividend, which is understood as the direct or indirect contribution of value through its activities for all stakeholders, and, in particular, through its contribution to the achievement of the SDGs, and, in this respect, the Company may collaborate with entities related to the Iberdrola Group in order to promote and carry out activities developed in relation to the sustainable development policies of its business, all so far as in accordance with all applicable legislation, including, in particular, the applicable provisions regarding the separation of regulated activities. - 6.3 The Company's performance in social, environmental and sustainability areas, as well as the social dividend generated and shared with its stakeholders, make up the Company's non-financial information, and the Company shall in accordance with any stakeholder engagement policy as may be adopted by the Company (and in coordination with Iberdrola, S.A.) promote the public dissemination of its nonfinancial information and the corporate dividend generated, especially among its stakeholders.
+- 6.2 The Company, as the head of business sub-holding company of the SP Energy Networks Business, contributes to the Iberdrola Group's social dividend, which is understood as the direct or indirect contribution of value through its activities for all stakeholders, and, in particular, through its contribution to the achievement of the SDGs, and, in this respect, the Company may collaborate with entities related to the Iberdrola Group in order to promote and carry out activities developed in relation to the sustainable development policies of its business, all so far as in accordance with all applicable legislation, including, in particular, the applicable provisions regarding the separation of regulated activities. - 6.3 The Company's performance in social, environmental and sustainability areas, as well as the social dividend generated and shared with its stakeholders, make up the Company's non-financial information, and the Company shall in accordance with any stakeholder engagement policy as may be adopted by the Company (and in coordination with Iberdrola, S.A.) promote the public dissemination of its non-financial information and the corporate dividend generated, especially among its stakeholders.

-7 Applicable Legal Provisions, Corporate Governance System and Compliance System
+7 Applicable Legal Provisions, Governance and Sustainability System and Compliance System

-- 7.1 The Company is governed by its constitutional documents and all applicable laws, rules and regulations, as well as its corporate governance system which is adopted by the Board of Directors. - 7.2 The corporate governance system is the Company's internal system of rules, made up of the Articles of Association, and those corporate policies and other governance and compliance rules that have been approved or adopted by the Board of Directors, including the Purpose and Values of the Iberdrola Group and the Code of Ethics and those corporate policies and other governance and compliance rules that have been approved by the board of directors of Iberdrola, S.A. pursuant to its status as the Iberdrola Group holding company or those approved by the board of directors of Scottish Power Limited pursuant to its status as the country sub-holding company of the Iberdrola Group in the United Kingdom and adopted by the Company, and thus incorporated into the Company's corporate governance system. - 7.3 The corporate governance system is founded upon the principles of the Purpose and Values of the Iberdrola Group, which define the ideological foundation of the Company's business, which, due to its size and importance, is a focal point for a large number of stakeholders and the economic and social environments in which it and its subsidiaries carry out their businesses. - 7.4 The Board of Directors is responsible for the development, application and interpretation of the rules making up the corporate governance system (along with any rules approved by the sole parent(s) of the Company), including in relation to ensuring compliance at all times with the purposes of the corporate governance system and the fulfilment of the corporate interest of the Company.
+- 7.1 The Company is governed by its constitutional documents and all applicable laws, rules and regulations, as well as its Governance and Sustainability System which is adopted by the Board of Directors. - 7.2 The Governance and Sustainability System is the Company's internal system of rules, made up of the Articles of Association, and those corporate policies and other governance and compliance rules that have been approved or adopted by the Board of Directors, including the Purpose and Values of the Iberdrola Group and the Code of Ethics and those corporate policies and other governance and compliance rules that have been approved by the board of directors of Iberdrola, S.A. pursuant to its status as the Iberdrola Group holding company or those approved by the board of directors of Scottish Power Limited pursuant to its status as the country sub-holding company of the Iberdrola Group in the United Kingdom and adopted by the Company, and thus incorporated into the Company's Governance and Sustainability System.

-- 7.5 Full or summarised versions of the rules making up the corporate governance system shall be made available on the Company's corporate website (in so far as not confidential or internal in nature). - 7.6 The Company shall have a compliance system to prevent and manage the risk of regulatory and ethical breaches and breaches of the corporate governance system, and to contribute to the full realisation of the Purpose and Values of the Iberdrola Group and the corporate interest of the Company.
+- 7.3 The Governance and Sustainability System is founded upon the principles of the Purpose and Values of the Iberdrola Group, which define the ideological foundation of the Company's business, which, due to its size and importance, is a focal point for a large number of stakeholders and the economic and social environments in which it and its subsidiaries carry out their businesses. - 7.4 The Board of Directors is responsible for the development, application and interpretation of the rules making up the Governance and Sustainability System (along with any rules approved by the sole parent(s) of the Company), including in relation to ensuring compliance at all times with the purposes of the Governance and Sustainability System and the fulfilment of the corporate interest of the Company. - 7.5 Full or summarised versions of the rules making up the Governance and Sustainability System shall be made available on the Company's corporate website (in so far as not confidential or internal in nature). - 7.6 The Company shall have a compliance system to prevent and manage the risk of regulatory and ethical breaches and breaches of the Governance and Sustainability System, and to contribute to the full realisation of the Purpose and Values of the Iberdrola Group and the corporate interest of the Company.